nwclark/VizSort/README.md

 Watch as the Bubble Sort algorithm slowly sorts elements from smallest to largest.

+## Supported Platforms
+VizSort is written for the iPad running iOS 15.2 or later.
+It can also be run on Mac OS Monterey 12.1 or later.

 ## Operation
 Upon launching the application, press the **Reset** button to generate an array of random integers.
 Press the **Sort** button to sort the array using